Pyre-Bot/pyre-bot/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](https://github.com/InfernalPlacebo/ig-bot) for details on our code of conduct, and the process for submitting pull requests to us.

+To add functionality for other games or servers, add a new file in the **cogs** folder.

 ## Authors